Pronovix/WalkHub/README.md

     - Build a Distro that contains a profile called walkthrough
     - Run build script that will download Drush if necessary, build the site.

   - Now you can install your distro site using your browser.
 If you want to use drush, you can use the commands below.

     Change the parameters as necessary:

     $ cd walkhub/sites/default/
-    $ /usr/local/drush/drush si -y walkhub --db-url="mysql://root@localhost/walkhub" --site-name="WalkHub" --account-name=admin --account-pass=password --sites-subdir=default
+    $ drush si -y walkhub --db-url="mysql://root@localhost/walkhub" --site-name="WalkHub" --account-name=admin --account-pass=password --sites-subdir=default